 There are great varieties of homes out there.
-Some of those types of homes include Single Family Homes, Condos, Townhomes and Multi-unit homes.
-Many of the people out there buy these types of homes for their future investments.
+Some of those types of a dwelling include Single Family, Condos, Townhomes, and Multi-unit.
+There are many people buying these types of housing for their future investments.

-There are definitely great varieties of buyers out there who are even having their owns set of choices for buying their homes.
-Sellers are also having their own preferred choices of buying their homes and even when they are selling those.
-Merging these conditions to meet the perfect set of conditions is important.
+There are great varieties of buyers in the marketplace who are even having their owns set of choices for buying their homes.
+Sellers are also having their preferred options of buying their homes and even when they are selling those.
+Merging these conditions to meet the perfect set of circumstances is essential.

 Homes you should not buy

-As stated there is a variety of homes out there and even there is a range of buyers, yet there are two varieties of homes which one should not prefer to buy.
-One of the kinds of home is the one having higher flood insurance.
+As stated there is a variety of homes out there and even there is a range of buyers, yet there are two varieties of dwellings which one should not prefer to buy.
+One of the kinds of a home is the one having higher flood insurance.
 This home includes those where there are higher chances of facing flood.
-It makes this kind of homes to fall into the category of higher flood insurance homes.
+It makes this kind of houses falling into the category of larger flood insurance homes.

-If it is falling then it is not worth to buy as its flood insurance will be higher and hence it will be difficult when you move out to sell that house.
-Most of the buyers don’t prefer the house which is having higher flood insurance.
+If it is falling, then it is not worth to buy as its flood insurance will be higher and hence it will be difficult when you move out to sell that house.
+Most of the buyers don’t prefer the home which is having more massive flood insurance.

-The second kind of home which you should not consider for buying includes those which is having only one-bedroom.
+The second kind of home which you should not consider for buying includes those who are having only one-bedroom.